Welcome to my website where you will discover publications and events that I am participating in.

 It was really nice to be recognised in MyHeritage.com‘s Top 100 Genealogy Site 2010 awards.
 It was also good to see other Australian websites make the list, including Genealogy in New South Wales, Geniaus, Patten Project Genealogy and Twigs of Yore

 I love getting feedback from people, both the positive and the not so positive.
 Most of it is anonymous so I can’t personally thank or reply to anyone.
-I always ask attendees to complete evaluation forms and below are some comments from my most recent talks.

 The not so positive usually relates to how fast I speak, how much I cover in talks, longer question time, and the need for handouts or copies of talks so that they can go over what I have covered again when they get home.
+This is why I now put copies of my presentations on the Resources page of my website.